isomerpages/sentosa-corp/_who-we-are/1-overview.md

 ### **Sentosa Development Corporation**

 Sentosa Development Corporation (SDC) was established on 1 September 1972 as a Statutory Board under the Ministry of Trade and Industry.
 Its charter since inception has been to oversee the development, management, marketing and promotion of the island of Sentosa as a resort destination for locals and tourists.
 Sentosa is a premier leisure and lifestyle destination with an exciting array of themed attractions, award-winning spa retreats, lush rainforests, golden sandy beaches, resort accommodations, world-renowned championship golf courses, exclusive waterfront residences and a deep-water yachting marina, making Sentosa a vibrant island resort with multi-faceted appeal catering to both leisure and business visitors.
-SDC also owns Singapore's only cable car sky network which connects from mainland Singapore to Sentosa and across the island to its Western end at Siloso Point.
+SDC also owns Singapore's only cable car sky network which connects from mainland Singapore to Sentosa and across the island to its western end at Siloso Point.
 Making Sentosa its home, too, is Singapore’s first integrated resort, Resorts World Sentosa, which operates South East Asia’s first Universal Studios theme park and the S.E.A.
 Aquarium – one of the largest aquariums in the world.

 ### **Vision, Mission & Values**